 Don’t be fooled by the desolate setting.
-Although Persimmon Gap Ranch is miles from its nearest neighbor, the amount of scintillating conversation one encounters in the company of our 2014 Legacy Landowners, Katharine Armstrong and Ben Love, rivals anything one might overhear in New York or Washington.
+Although Persimmon Gap Ranch is miles from its nearest neighbor, the amount of scintillating conversation one encounters in the company of Katharine Armstrong and Ben Love rivals anything one might overhear in New York or Washington, D.C.

 Why do Americans venerate property rights to a degree unmatched anywhere else?
 How much value do private landowners create for their fellow citizens?
 Care for a little more crawfish etouffee?

 Topics ricochet and laughter reverberates throughout our stellar luncheon at the ranch’s sturdy headquarters.The fact that it’s the wettest spring in memory heightens the tempo.
 The Loves bought Persimmon Gap in 1960, and Ben subsequently acquired it from his family.

 “Twice.”
 That’s how often he’s seen this much moisture this early in the year.
 He happily admits to eyeing wildflowers that he’s never seen before.